Lawrence Berkeley National Lab's (LBNL) Facilities Division has an opening for a High Voltage Electrician to join the team.

 Perform troubleshooting and repair of electrical systems and equipment.
 Serve as tactical subject matter expert on practical work matters related to electrical work.

-Install, connect, test, operate, modify, repair, and replace circuit breakers, controls, fuses, lighting fixtures, motors, outlets, signaling devices, switches, thermostats, timers, and other wiring devices.
+Install, connect, test, operate, modify, repair and replace circuit breakers, controls, fuses, lighting fixtures, motors, outlets, signaling devices, switches, thermostats, timers and other wiring devices.
+Test, operate, calibrate, adjust, clean, service and repair electrical components and systems.
+Update prints and equipment history/service records.

 Use knowledge of the National Electric Code and LBL specifications for compliant installations and NFPA 70E for safe work practices.